kvizdos/easyblog/README.md

 - [x] Sitemap.xml Generation
 - [x] One-Off, Static Page Support
 - [x] Run in `serve` mode for development.
+  - [ ] TODO: Make this a bit more efficient; currently, it rebuilds the entire project on save.
+It seems unnecessary to do so.
 - TODO: RSS Feed

 ## Usage